 The pilot phase began when the care home referred some of their residents to their assessment centre.
 This referral resulted in the following key benefits from the outset.

-Saved one hour of driving (approximately 30 minutes each way in a good day).
-Travelling distance is approximately 42.2 miles round trip which translates to saving of £19 per each visit.
+- Saved one hour of driving (approximately 30 minutes each way on a good day).
+Travelling distance is approximately 42.2 miles round trip which translates to a saving of £19 per visit.

 The process caused minimal distress to elderly residents who were assessed using this approach.
-Video and audio quality during the interaction were clear and care home staff/patient could follow instructions given by the SaLT assessor.
+Video and audio quality during the interaction was clear and care home staff/patient could follow instructions given by the SaLT assessor.

 Overall - the experience was a success to patient, care home staff and the SaLT assessor.